Banshee1221/banshee1221.github.io/content/posts/2024-03-23-pi-zero2-cctv/index.md

 ```

 When prompted about setting up the GPU split, enter `256` and hit enter.
 Type `n` for seeing the README.md and hit enter, since it's in the [GitHub repo](https://github.com/Anonymousdog/displaycameras/blob/master/README.md).

+{{< notice info >}}
+I've settled on the value of `256`MB for the GPU split, because it provided me with the most stability during my testing.
+This value allocates memory for dedicated use by the Pi GPU, lowering the amount usable by the operating system.

+Since the Pi is dedicated for the purpose of streaming video feeds, lowering the system memory by this amount is not an issue.
+{{</ notice >}}

 ![Displaycameras Install Prompt](./displaycameras_install_prompt.png)